openstax/event-capture-client/README.md

 # @openstax/event-capture-client

-send event data to api
+send event data to event-capture-api. our event capture api is an event streaming and retention system designed to enable both research based on behavioral user data and dynamic product logic based on event processing.

 ## Getting Started